the-m8/Travelling_to_Seattle_Accomodations/Project_2/Readme.md

 ## Results<a name="results"></a>

-All results can be found after running the run.py script in the webapp under the following link:
+All results can be found after running the run.py script in the webapp under the following [link] (https://view6914b2f4-3001.udacity-student-workspaces.com/)

 Please be aware that it can only be accessed through Udacity courses.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>